-Father’s Day will be on Tuesday, July 4, 2017.
+Father’s Day will be on Sunday, June 20, 2021.

 History of Father’s Day

 Ms. Dodd went to her pastor and explained that her father, who was a Civil War Veteran, had raised 6 children as a single parent and that fathers deserved a holiday just as much as mothers did.
 Father’s Day was proposed by Ms. Dodd to be on the Fifth of June, the birthday of her father; but the pastor had not prepared their sermons in time and thus Father’s Day was postponed until the third Sunday of June.

 The holiday did not stick right away and the citizens of Spokane forgot about Father’s Day until Ms. Dodd graduated from college in the 1930’s and began promoting Father’s Day on a national level.
 She enlisted the help of manufacturers of ties, tobacco pipes, and any industry that would benefit the most from the adoption of Father’s Day.

-Father’s Day gift ideas for Military Fathers
+Father’s Day Gift Ideas for Military Fathers

 #HappyFathersDay – Reach out to your dad through social media to thank him for all he has done.